MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/using-wpp-recorder.md

 The driver also needs to define a new trace macro that takes the log handle as the first parameter.
 For an example, see the [Toaster Sample Driver](https://github.com/microsoft/Windows-driver-samples/tree/master/general/toaster/toastDrv/kmdf/func/featured/trace.h).

+## How to add timestamp information to a custom log

+If your driver calls [**WppRecorderLogCreate**](/windows-hardware/drivers/ddi/wpprecorder/nf-wpprecorder-wpprecorderlogcreate) to create additional log handles, it is possible to enable timestamps for some log handles but not others.

+> [!IMPORTANT]
+> To do this, you must update your driver to target WDK Insider Preview build 22557 and later by setting [NTDDI_VERSION](/windows/win32/WinProg/using-the-windows-headers).

+Then, in addition to adding the **WppRecorder_UseTimeStamp** entry to the driver's INF file as shown above, you'll need to add a single line for each log handle that should use timestamps.
+For a code example, see [**WppRecorderLogCreate**](/windows-hardware/drivers/ddi/wpprecorder/nf-wpprecorder-wpprecorderlogcreate).

 ## How to view trace messages in the debugger